Patryczon/TweetsStreamList/README.md

-# TweetList application made for BetVictor recruitment purposes
+# TweetList application made for BetVictor's recruitment purposes
 # Task
-Display tweets which will be deliveried by twitter stream API (https://stream.twitter.com/1.1/statuses/filter.json), give user possibility to search to filter out data stream.
-Every displayed Tweet should have own time life span which means it should dissapear from list after some amount of time.
-That time counter should be stopped when user will be disconnected from internet and that item should stay in list until connection will be established again.
+Given task is to present an application which allows its users to display tweets which will be delivered by twitter stream API (https://stream.twitter.com/1.1/statuses/filter.json), that functionality give users possibility for searching through data stream.
+Every displayed Tweet should have own time life span which means it should disappear from list after some amount of time.
+That time counter should be stopped when user will be disconnected with internet and that item should stay in list as long as internet connection resumed.
 # Approach
- I've used clean architecture aproach using DI pattern and ModelViewViewModel dessign pattern, application it's splitted into modules:
+ I've used clean architecture approach using DI pattern and ModelViewViewModel design pattern, application is splitted into modules:
  - Data - module for dto classes which comes from Twitter API,
   - Common - module for some shared utilities/tools,
   - TweetsRepository - repository module to access Twitter API,